 I’m surprised to see that many objects still allocated.
 Do you have stats on what objects they are?

-Sam Saffron almost 6 years ago
+Sam Saffron over 6 years ago

 Sam Saffron